Recession shapes: K-shaped

 The term arose from the economic recovery post the COVID-19 pandemic, where central banks had used exceptional monetary tools to generate asset bubbles that protected the wealthier segments of society (i.e. asset-owning), from the financial effects of the pandemic.
 K-shaped recoveries are controversial, and the 2020 K-shaped recovery in the United States led to levels of wealth inequality not seen since the 1920s.
 In December 2020, Bloomberg News called 2020, "... a great year for Wall Street, but a bear market for humans".
 In January 2021, Edward Luce of the Financial Times warned that Jerome Powell's explicit use of asset bubbles in creating a K-shaped recovery, and the resultant widening of wealth inequality, could lead to political and social instability in the United States, saying: "The majority of people are suffering amid a Great Gatsby–style boom at the top".

-The top 10 per cent of Americans own 84 percent of the country's shares.
-The top 1 percent own about half.
-The bottom half of Americans—the ones who have chiefly been on the frontline during the pandemic—say they own almost no stocks at all.